Wannabe-King/Dealfit/README.md

-# Dealfit – SaaS for Country-Specific Discounts
+# Dealfit – SaaS for Country-Specific Discounts Banners

 >  Dealfit is a full **SaaS platform** designed to create a **seven-figure business** by offering **localized discounts** and empowering businesses with analytics, subscription tiers, and customizable banners.